 All professionals working with children, as well as the wider community can help by remaining vigilant to children's safety.
 The law states every child should be receiving an education, and we stand a better chance of ensuring a child's safety if we know where and how they are receiving this.
-The Education and Inspections Act 2006 places a duty on local authorities in England and Wales to make arrangements to identify children and young people of compulsory school age missing education in their area; we work closely to ensure we put appropriate safeguarding responses in place for children who go missing from education. http://www.birches.staffs.sch.uk/wpcontent/uploads/2021/09/ATTENDANCE-POLICY-SV-September-2021.pdf
+The Education and Inspections Act 2006 places a duty on local authorities in England and Wales to make arrangements to identify children and young people of compulsory school age missing education in their area; we work closely to ensure we put appropriate safeguarding responses in place for children who go missing from education.
+(Please insert a link to school's attendance policy).